 Mental health concerns such as schizophrenia, depression or bipolar disorder often accompany addiction.
 For long-term recovery, both conditions must be addressed.
 This may prove difficult in a short-term programme.
-In extended rehab, you work with experienced professionals to overcome mental health and addiction challenges in a comfortable venue.
+In extended rehab, you work with experienced professionals to overcome the challenges of mental health and addiction in a comfortable venue.

 The Benefits of Extended Rehab